 - Ambiguously Brown: The little girl the reporter talks to.

 - An Aesop: It's better to give than to receive.

-- ...And That Little Boy Was Me/Narrator All Along: An older Jeremy is the narrator of the story.
+- ...And That Little Boy Was Me: An older Jeremy is the narrator of the story.

 - Balloonacy: One of the toys Jeremy asks for is "a balloon with a chair that can rise in the air"